top of page

 -

-Are you in network with insurance?No we are out of network with all insurance providers.
-While this may seem like it will cost more to birth at home this is not normally the case.
-In most cases it is still cheaper to birth at home with out discounted cash pricing.
+Are you in network with insurance?No, I am out of network with all insurance providers.
+While it may seem like giving birth at home will cost more, this is not normally the case.
+In most cases, it is still cheaper to give birth at home with our discounted cash pricing.
+I am happy to file your insurance claim so you can work with them to get reimbursed or get your payments applied to your out-of-pocket expenses.
+But, I cannot guarantee what your insurance company will do with the claim.

 -

-How many births per month do y'all accept?We are able to greet about 5 new humans each month.
+How many births per month do you accept?I am able to greet about 4 new humans each month.
 Call as soon as you get that positive pregnancy test to make sure you hold a spot.
-Some months are open long enough to accept people late in their pregnancy, as long as they have records of care from their previous midwife or MD.
+Some months are open long enough to accept people late in their pregnancy as long as they have records of care from their previous midwife or MD.

 -

-Do y'all have an ultrasound machine?Yes, we do “bedside” in-office ultrasounds and also refer out for ultrasounds to be read by a radiologist.
-We offer no-charge ultrasounds to gather basic info, like: How many babies, viability in early pregnancy, head or butt down?
-For diagnostic ultrasounds we refer you to one of our trusted sonographers.
+Do you have an ultrasound machine?Yes, I do have a “bedside” in-office ultrasound and also refer out for ultrasounds to be read by a radiologist.
+I offer no-charge ultrasounds to gather basic info, like How many babies, viability in early pregnancy, head or butt down?
+For diagnostic ultrasounds, I refer you to one of my trusted sonographers.

 -

-Do you offer genetic screening?Yes, we are able to discuss genetic screening and do some in-house labs and refer out for others.
-The field of genetic testing is a rapidly growing technology, and a visit to a geneticist may be the best option for you.
+Do you offer genetic screening?Yes, I am able to discuss genetic screening, do some in-house labs, and refer out for others.
+Genetic testing is a rapidly growing technology, and a visit to a geneticist may be the best option for you.

 -

 Is there a specific diet I must follow?Nutrition in pregnancy is one element you may be able to control.
-Each of us comes with a blue print--think genetics.
-Newer research is showing that blue print can change when higher quality "building materials" are available--think epigenetics.
+Each of us comes with a blueprint--think genetics.
+New research shows that blueprints can change when higher quality "building materials" are available--think epigenetics.
 Your baby could still be on the planet in 90+ years if he/she is built to last.
 No pressure!
 Just do your best.
 Eating while nauseated or with gestational diabetes can be challenging.
-People also wonder if their diet is adequate; vegan, vegetarian, meat and potatoes, paleo... so many questions!
-Let the Kharis midwives guide you through optimal nutrition in pregnancy while honoring your own diet preference.
+People also wonder if their diet is adequate: vegan, vegetarian, meat and potatoes, paleo... so many questions!
+Let's work together to guide you through optimal nutrition in pregnancy while honoring your own diet preferences.

 -